Gloria Lee Youn

 At Levine

-Gloria has been on the Levine Faculty since the fall of 1995 where she teaches private Suzuki Piano instruction.
+Gloria has been on the Levine Faculty since the fall of 1995, where she teaches private Suzuki Piano instruction.
 Formerly, she taught the Music Mind Game Theory Classes at Levine.

-“What I love most about being on faculty at Levine is my professional growth through collaborating teaching ideas and programs with other faculty members.”
+“What I love most about being on faculty at Levine is my professional growth through collaborating on teaching ideas and programs with other faculty members.”

 Teaching Philosophy and Approach